TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 Karlach's story touched me the most.
 Maybe because on some level I had a similar journey.

 However, even though it isn't even really part of the main narrative, I truly believe, the story of Hope and Raphael is by far the best one of them all.
 In fact I think, it is one of the best if not the best piece of writing
-I have ever had the pleasure to enjoy.
+I have ever had the pleasure enjoying.

 With this, thank you Larian Studios and a special thanks to all the writers!
 You all have done something spectacular!